melbournebioinformatics/MelBioInf_docs/README.md

 This will build the Markdown into HTML in your fork's `gh-pages` branch, AND immediately push the result without any further chance to review it.
 Your build should be visible at `http://<youraccount>.github.io/lscc_docs/tutorials`.

-TODO: check steps needed to have a github.io site up.

-### Merging and deploying a pull request
+### Pull request

+Commit your changes with `git commit`.
+Then push them to your fork with `git push origin`.

+Open your fork in github and issue a Pull Request.

 Ideally you should have someone else check and merge your pull request rather than do it yourself.
 Suggested reviewers for each tutorial are in that tutorial's `README.md`.

-To merge and deploy a PR:
+## Merging and deploying a pull request

+If someone has asked you to merge their PR, or if you are merging in your own:

 * Check the changes in github.
 Optionally, view the deployed site at the requester's fork.
 * Merge the PR in github.
-If there are merge conflicts, ask the issuer of the pull request to bring their fork up to date (see "Sync with upstream", above) and re-issue the pull request.
+If there are merge conflicts, ask the issuer of the pull request to bring their fork up to date (see [Sync with upstream](#sync-with-upstream)) and re-issue the pull request.
 * Clone or update a local copy of this repository, and update deployment of documentation, with:

 ```